-Audi on Wednesday unveiled the new Q4 E-Tron battery-electric compact crossover, in both regular and more rakish Q4 Sportback E-Tron guises.
-They are expected to reach dealerships toward the end of the year as 2022 models.
+Audi on Tuesday released U.S.specifications for the new Q4 E-Tron battery-electric compact crossover, in both regular and more rakish Q4 Sportback E-Tron guises.
+They will cost $44,995 when they reach dealerships toward the end of the year as 2022 models.

 The Q4 E-Tron is a smaller sibling to the E-Tron that was launched for 2019, Audi's first volume electric vehicle and the model that set the tone for future EVs from the brand with the four rings.
 Since then we've seen the arrival of the E-Tron Sportback and E-Tron GT, and now the new Q4 E-Tron duo.

 The Q4 E-Tron is the corporate cousin of the recently launched 2021 Volkswagen ID.4, with both vehicles designed around Volkswagen Group's MEB modular platform for mainstream electric vehicles.

 There's nothing mainstream about the Q4 E-Tron, however.
 The vehicle sports concept car looks and an interior that's every bit as good as what you find in high-end Audis.
 For instance, there's a digital instrument cluster (10.25 inches) and touchscreen display (10.1 inches) in the dash, plus a sport steering wheel with touch-sensitive controls.